Panicked because your newborn wakes up screaming from naps and sleep, as if in pain? Learn different reasons this happens, and what to do about it.

 I was used to hearing my newborn’s cries after waking up… but screaming?
-This wasn’t your regular whimpers and tears, but a sudden cry that caught me off guard and sent me in a panic.
+This wasn’t your regular whimpers and tears, but a sudden cry that caught me off guard and sent me into a panic.
 But of course, the minute I picked him up, he immediately calmed down and fell back asleep.

 Top 5 reasons your newborn wakes up screaming

-As they say, “this too shall pass,” but it sure would help if this would pass as quickly as possible.
+As they say, “This too shall pass,” but it sure would help if this would pass as quickly as possible.
 To finally see that light at the end of the tunnel everyone keeps alluding to.

 Take a look at the top five reasons your newborn wakes up screaming: